 The data collected from the instruments at a dam site shall be archived, processed, conclusions drawn, and disseminated to the concerned stakeholders.
 When doing so, the earthquake parameters specified in 5.2 shall be provided in a standard format.

-Table 1 Instruments needed to measure Different Parameters
+Table 1 Instruments Needed to Measure Different Parameters

 (Clause 5.3)